chiakibeats/CustomMaschineMK3/README.md

 * Hardware: Maschine MK3, Maschine Plus

 # Install
-See ["How to Install"](https://chiakibeats.github.io/CustomMaschineDocs/docs/how-to-install/) on GitHub Pages.
+See [How to Install](https://chiakibeats.github.io/CustomMaschineDocs/docs/how-to-install/) on GitHub Pages.

 # Feature Summary
-See ["All Operations"](https://chiakibeats.github.io/CustomMaschineDocs/docs/all-operations) for exhaustive list.
+See [All Operations](https://chiakibeats.github.io/CustomMaschineDocs/docs/all-operations) for exhaustive list.
 * Transport Control
     * Play, stop and pause song
     * Loop and metronome on / off